-RELATIONSHIP BETWEEN SHORT-TERM USES OF THE ENVIRONMENT AND MAINTENANCE AND ENHANCEMENT OF LONG-TERM PRODUCTIVITY as national parks,...by such means and measures as conform to the fundamental purpose of said parks,... which purpose is to conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such manner and by such means as would leave them unimpaired for the enjoyment of future generations."
+RELATIONSHIP BETWEEN SHORT-TERM USES OF THE ENVIRONMENT AND MAINTENANCE AND ENHANCEMENT OF LONG-TERM PRODUCTIVITY by such means as would leave them unimpaired for the enjoyment of future generations."
 The short-term use of the resources must be balanced with the maintenance and productivity of the park's cultural, historic and natural resources.

 NPS is required, through the Organic Act (16 U.S.C.
-1), to "promote and regulate the use of the Federal areas known
+I), to "promote and regulate the use of the Federal areas known as national parks,...by such means and measures as \conform to the fundamental purpose of said parks,... which purpose is to conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such manner and

-If Alternative 1-Continuation of Present Practices would be implemented, the public would not receive a long-term benefit from the interpretive and historic resources at Hampton National Historic Site and the full potential of the site would not be realized.
+If Alternative I-Continuation of Present Practices would be implemented, the public would not receive a long-term benefit from the interpretive and historic resources at Hampton National Historic Site and the full potential of the site would not be realized.